faceitFinder/faceitfinder-discordbot/README.md

 cd faceitFinder
 ```

-Rename the `.env.example` to `.env` and complete/update it with yours informations.
+Rename the `.env.example` to `.env` and complete/update it with your information.

 **Run docker on a dev environment:**